Fidelity vs Schwab Comparison

 Fourth, Let’s Examine Their Mobile Apps

-Schwab has two apps, a regular app and a thinkorswim app.
-The latter can be used to trade futures
+Schwab offers two apps: a standard app and a thinkorswim app.
+The thinkorswim app can trade futures

 options and mutual funds.
-Other tools on the standard app include an artificial intelligence and mobile check deposit.
+Other features include an AI tool and mobile check deposit.

-Fidelity’s app has a lot of the same features that Schwab’s regular app has.
-These resources include Touch ID, mobile check deposit, bill pay, horizontal charting, and an AI.
-Mutual funds and options have discrete order tickets.
+Fidelity’s app includes many of the same features as Schwab’s standard app.
+These include Touch ID, mobile check deposit, bill pay, landscape charting, and an AI.
+Mutual funds and options have separate order tickets.

-Both apps have tons of educational materials and market news resources, including live video streaming, podcasts, articles, and more.
+Both apps also include a lot of education and market news, including live video, podcasts, articles, and more.

 Winner: Very close